 We have created a list of categories and Columbus area organizations that may be useful to students in thinking about places where they might intern.
 Note that this list is not comprehensive; there are hundreds more organizations and companies in the Columbus area.
 This list is just designed to help students begin thinking about the kinds of places where they might want to intern or eventually work full time.

 Before you begin the search for an internship, you'll want to make sure you have an updated resume that is well written and free of errors.
 Remember, you're an English major, so your resume should reflect your ability to write.
 We have put together a couple of sample resumes for your use and review.
-You may also want to have a staff member in the College of Arts and Sciences Career Services office review your resume and provide feedback.
+You may also want to have a staff member in the College of Arts and Sciences Career Success office review your resume and provide feedback.

 Beyond your resume, you'll want to prepare a cover letter that underscores your English major, the communication and other skills developed through your undergraduate courses, your work and other volunteer or internship experiences, and any digital or design skills you may have.
 Your cover letter should also indicate your interest in the position to which you're applying and demonstrate how your skills and previous experiences have prepared you for this internship position.
-We have a sample cover letter for your use and review, and you may also want to check out any resources provided by the College of Arts and Sciences Career Services office.
+We have a sample cover letter for your use and review, and you may also want to check out any resources provided by the College of Arts and Sciences Career Success office.

 You'll also need to polish your interviewing skills.
 You may have crafted a professional and well written resume to get that first interview, but you need to be able to talk about your skills and experiences professionally and clearly in person.
 It's crucial that you spend time before the interview asking yourself potential interview questions and answering them out loud.
 Remember, when an interviewer asks you a question, they are not looking for one-word answers.
 They are giving you an opportunity to tell a story about yourself and your experiences that demonstrates your skills and abilities and your enthusiasm for the internship position they have available.
 It's up to you to prepare for the interview by thinking about what stories and examples you want to share with them and how best to present yourself as terrific candidate for the job.